chimeremezekamkpas-1/KamkpaScript/README.md

 ⚖️ License

-MIT License — You are free to use, modify, and distribute KamkpaScript, provided proper credit is given to the original creator.
+MIT License — You are free to use and distribute KamkpaScript, provided proper credit is given to the original creator.

 ---